On both sides of Atlantic the debate around strong cryptography frequently resurfaces.

 One of the most crucial aspect will be adopting new legislation that allows for acquisition of

-data stored in EU countries “in the cloud” without need to apply for MLAT
+data stored in EU countries “in the cloud” without need to apply for MLAT.
+There is also

 need to encourage software/hardware manufactures to put some kind “backdoors” for LEA